dg5lp/FT8-Helper-2.6.1/README.md

 When downloading the exe file, virus-alarm might occur.
 This is a false alarm.
 The FT8-Helper software use macro commands.
 Most virus checker cannot distinguish harmless and harmful macros, althought they are not encrypted.
 Upload and check the software to virustotal.com.
 You can trust the software.

+new in v2.6.1-5
+- Bugfix: Heder-text was invorrect, the Helper could started twice.

 new in v2.6.1-4
 - Bugfix in Band-Hopping, when 73=CQ selcted: Does not stop correctly at the programmed end of cycle.